 Step 8: Once the checks have been completed, you will receive an email from email@example.com to let you know that your account has been verified.
 You will also be able to check the status of your verifications by logging into Instapass.
 If you have passed KYC, then you will be able to proceed with using Instabridge.

 In the event that your KYC has failed, please contact our support team at: firstname.lastname@example.org.

 Login to Instapass and click “Retry Address Verification”.
-You will need to select the country that issued the document, your preferred language and which document you will use again.
 Take a new photo of your ID or upload a new proof of residential address document (depending on which failed).

 Step 10: Once your KYC has been verified, you will need to add your Radix or Ethereum (“crypto address”) you want to associate with your account.
 If you haven’t downloaded the Radix wallet yet, you can do so here.
 Your betanet address is no longer valid.
 Only add your mainnet Radix wallet address(es).
 Do NOT send tokens to your betanet wallet as they will not be recoverable.

 Step 11: You will then be asked to connect your Ethereum and Radix wallets to the user portal.
 Click “Add address”.